fordsfords/raw_send/README.md

 That said, you still might not see your expected behavior.
-For example, the first two examples in the enclosed "tst.sh" script send IGMP group membership reports, which can be used to tell the network to forward the requested mutlicast data to you.
+For example, the first two examples in the enclosed "tst.sh" script send IGMP group membership reports, which can be used to tell the network to forward the requested multicast data to you.
 I.e. this is the packet sent when you "join" a socket to a multicast group.
 However, while this will certainly tell a switch with IGMP snooping to start forwarding the group to your host, your NIC is almost certainly not set up to